cbohannon/ApplicationTracker/generic-application-service/readme.txt

 CONFIGURATION
 -------------
 * Be sure to edit your database connection information in the .pom file and the config.properties file.
+* Grizzly listens on port 8080 and be sure to check if something is on the port used for the BASE_URI (port 80) and
+* check all the URL's in the source code as well.
+The BASE_URI and the URL need to use the same port.

 TROUBLESHOOTING
 ---------------